Self-care for those in the helping professions

 This can be especially difficult if you’re working in an environment that is under resourced, overstretched with demands, which too often is the case, and it becomes normalised.

-There are several things I count as part of a self-care regime:
+There are several things I count as part of a self-care regime.
+As a professional, it’s important to consider factors that can help in your day-to-day practice:

 - Access good CPD that supports your learning and development, this can support you with areas of work that may be triggering and difficult.